 There will be huge inflatables, photo stations, and lively Christmas tunes at the starting line.
 At the end of the race you get to run through a fake snowfall and take pics inside a gigantic snow globe.
 There will also be hot cocoa for kids, adult cocktails provided by event sponsor Kahlúa, and prizes awarded for Best Ugly Sweater, Best Kids Sweater, Best Pet Attire, and Best Mustache/Beard.

-Now celebration its 10th year, this upscale holiday celebration annually attracts over 1,500 attendees, including celebs, socialites and sports stars.
+Now celebrating its 11th year, this upscale holiday celebration annually attracts over 1,500 attendees, including celebs, socialites and sports stars.
 Everyone is dressed to impress in their seasonally-appropriate best, with lavish decor and live entertainment ensuring it’s a night to remember.

 This years theme is “10 Degrees Cooler Experience.”
 So you can expect the Georgian Terrace to transform into a winter wonderland in which a culturally diverse crowd is covered in white.